-Your OSF MyChart account can be used at most OSF HealthCare hospitals to stay actively engaged and participate in your inpatient treatment.
+Your OSF MyChart account can be used at all OSF HealthCare hospitals to stay actively engaged and participate in your inpatient treatment.

-With the OSF MyChart Bedside experience, your medical information will be updated in real time when you're admitted to a participating hospital.
+With the OSF MyChart Bedside experience, your medical information will be updated in real time when you're admitted to a hospital within the OSF HealthCare network.
 By using a personal mobile device with the MyChart app enabled, you (and your loved ones with proxy access) will be able to access up-to-date information that's shared to your OSF MyChart account.
 You can:

 Please talk to your loved one’s nurse about completing a proxy form to be able to access a patient’s OSF MyChart account if you are their primary caregiver and are considered the agent to make legal health care decisions.